realrolfje/23CM-TRX/modifications/README.md

   the output of the 78L09 (IC10) which delivers power to the VCO (IC7).
 Additional stabilization is achieved by putting an emitter-follower close to IC7.
 [See below for more information](#stabilize-vco-power) on where and how to do that.
+- With the squelch closed (no signal), the speaker still hisses a bit.
+This can be solved by [replacing the BC547 (T2)](#solve-closed-squelch-hiss) with a BS170 and adding a resistor.

 How to mount the Y17c 2094 VCO
 ------------------------------------------------------------------------------------------